devonapple/ergo_wiki/Node-Configuration-File.md

 Using `handshakeTimeout` parameter it is possible to set time period to wait for reply during handshake.
 In case of no reply the peer will be blacklisted.

 Using parameters starts with `upnp` you can set the UPnP settings.
-Actually, those settings are useful only if you ran your Waves node on the home network where the node could ask your router to establish a tunnel.
+Actually, those settings are useful only if you ran your Ergo node on the home network where the node could ask your router to establish a tunnel.
 By default, this functionality is disabled.
 Use `upnpEnabled` parameter to enable this functionality.

 ### Wallet settings

-In `wallet` section you can configure wallet built in Waves node.
+In `wallet` section you can configure wallet built in Ergo node.

 Use `walletDir` parameter to set the path to the wallet folder.
 By default, the path to the file is calculated relatively to the base user directory.